Why can’t I buy Reabold shares through some broker accounts?

 We believe that some brokers, including Halifax and Lloyds, have incorrectly identified Reabold as a PRIIP (Packaged Retail and Insurance Based Investment Product).
 We have informed these brokers that we believe Reabold does not fall under this definition but unfortunately they are not willing to reclassify Reabold.

 We have subsequently contacted the FCA in attempt to get clarification that Reabold is not a PRIIP.
-The FCA is reviewing the unintended consequences of PRIIP legislation and we believe they will publish an opinion in early July.
+The FCA is reviewing the unintended consequences of PRIIP legislation and we are continuing to liaise with the FCA to resolve this issue.